JohnW876/johnwithey1/README.md

 3. As an artist’s  agent, I want to follow the artist’s progress over time, so that I can assess their suitability for representation.

 These users needs are met via:
-* The signup form on every page (except the contact page) which will deliver a regular newsletter to allow the user to keep up to date with the artist’s progress.
+* The sign-up form on every page (except the contact page) which will deliver a regular newsletter to allow the user to keep up to date with the artist’s progress.
 * The social media links which are of enormous value to help judge the artists progress over time.

 4. As an artist/photographer, I want to see and view work by my piers, so I can find inspiration.